JanvierB1/README-Generator/README.md

 ![](./images/Screenshot%202022-11-14%20175942.png)

-view your created Readme on the "generatedReadMe" folder
+View your created Readme on the "generatedReadMe" folder

 ![](./images/Screenshot%202022-11-14%20180102.png)